 - Smoldergeist's constant threats about how you'll never make it past the Tutorial Level, and his constant surprise/annoyed response when you succeed.
-One piece of dialogue even reveals Peach, who you're chasing after, is easily getting past them too!
+One piece of dialogue even reveals that Peach, who you're chasing after, is easily getting past them, too!

 - Once obtaining the mysterious treasure in the ruins, it gets referred to as a "rock rectangular-looking thing."
 Then you get the badges, which are referred to "round-looking things" at first.
-Trying to leave with the pillow makes the nearby statue guardian admonish the bros. from taking ''things'' without permission.
+Trying to leave with the pillow makes the nearby statue guardian admonish the bros. for taking "things" without permission.

 - During the boss fight against Smoldergeist, Starlow comments that it might get too hot with the purple fireballs against the brothers...so she casts a random gust of wind out of nowhere.
 The Bros. just stare at her, possibly wondering how she could do that.